A new construction of CAT(0) cube complexes: Introduction

 \subsection{Organisation of the paper}

 In Section~\ref{sec:prelims} we give some notation and recall some facts about metric spaces and complexes.
-In Section~\ref{sec:complex_X_Gamma} we introduce the construction of cube complexes with coupled links (CLCC) and we prove general results about them, including functoriality and criteria for connectedness and non\=/triviality of homologies.
-In Section~\ref{sec:Examples} we give some examples to illustrate the flexibility of our construction.
+In Section~\ref{sec:complex_X_Gamma} we define CLCCs and we prove various general results about them, including Theorem \ref{thm:intro.functoriality} and Proposition~\ref{prop:intro.homology.CLCC} and a criterion for connectedness.
+In Section~\ref{sec:Examples} we give some examples to illustrate the flexibility of the CLCC construction.

-The rest of the paper is devoted to the proof of criteria for hyperbolicity of cube complexes.
-In section \ref{sec:embedding_in_trees} we explain how cube complexes can be embedded in products of trees and we define fly maps for embedded flats.
-In Section~\ref{sec:geodesics.in.sphere.complexes} we prove some general results about geodesics in spherical complexes that will later allow us to study the links of points lying on flats.
-In Section~\ref{sec:hyperbolic.complexes.with.n.directions} we briefly explain how to use fly maps to prove that some non positively curved cube complexes are hyperbolic.
-Finally, in Section~\ref{sec:hyperbolic.examples} we use the results of Sections~\ref{sec:embedding_in_trees} and \ref{sec:geodesics.in.sphere.complexes} to prove some criteria for hyperbolicity and we give some examples of hyperbolic CLCCs.
+In Section \ref{sec:hyperbolic}, we study the combinatorics of hyperplanes in CLCCs and use these to show hyperbolicity in certain cases including Theorem \ref{thm:intro.hyperbolic.CLCC} and its corollaries.